-We conducted the following scenario analyse in each model.
+We conducted the following scenario analyses in each model.

-Extending duration of disutility from bleeds to 7 full days from 2 full days and 5 half days.
-Doubling the bleed rates for patients with arthropathy across all treatments.
-A scenario where patients enter at the age of 40 and with a PS of 20.
-Scenarios in each version of the model where surgery returns patients to a PS of 20.
-Finally, a scenario where all patients switch treatment at a projected factor level of 5 IU/mL.
+- Extending duration of disutility from bleeds to 7 full days from 2 full days and 5 half days. - Doubling the bleed rates for patients with arthropathy across all treatments. - A scenario where patients enter at the age of 40 and with a PS of 20. - Scenarios in each version of the model where surgery returns patients to a PS of 20. - A scenario with a relatively high AE cost of \$2,200 included in cycle 1 in model 1 and in cycles 1 and 2 for model 2 based on estimates of potential costs provided by Genentech. - Finally, a scenario where all patients switch treatment at a projected factor level of 5 IU/mL.

 In addition we conducted the following additional scenario analyses following the ICER SST framework.
-The scenario analyses will include the following:
+The scenario analyses included the following:

-Extending duration of disutility from bleeds to 7 full days from 2 full days and 5 half days.
-Doubling the bleed rates for patients with arthropathy across all treatments.
-A scenario where patients enter at the age of 40 and with a PS of 20.
-Scenarios in each version of the model where surgery returns patients to a PS of 20.
+- Extending duration of disutility from bleeds to 7 full days from 2 full days and 5 half days. - Doubling the bleed rates for patients with arthropathy across all treatments. - A scenario where patients enter at the age of 40 and with a PS of 20. - Scenarios in each version of the model where surgery returns patients to a PS of 20.

-As both treatments meet ICERs Single or Short-Term Transformative (SST) framework, the following scenarios will also be considered:
+As both treatments meet ICERs Single or Short-Term Transformative (SST) framework, the following scenarios were also considered:

-50/50 shared savings in which 50% of lifetime health care cost offsets from a new treatment are assigned to the health care system instead of being assigned entirely to the new treatment.
+- 50/50 shared savings in which 50% of lifetime health care cost offsets from a new treatment are assigned to the health care system instead of being assigned entirely to the new treatment. - Cost-offset cap in which health care cost offsets generated by a new treatment are capped at \$150,000 per year but are otherwise assigned entirely to the new treatment.

-Cost-offset cap in which health care cost offsets generated by a new treatment are capped at \$150,000 per year but are otherwise assigned entirely to the new treatment.
-We also did a scenario with no savings to the health system from the gene therapy.
+In addition, we include a scenario with zero net savings assigned to the gene therapy.

-Optimistic and conservative assumptions regarding the benefit of treatment, to be presented in conjunction with the base case.
+Optimistic and conservative assumptions regarding the benefit of treatment, to be presented in conjunction with the full cost-offset analysis.
 Note that the optimistic case for etranacogene dezaparvovec had efficacy with no decline across time and the pessimistic scenario used double the slope of the projected linear decline in factor levels.
 For Valoctocogene roxaparvovec the optimistic scenario used the same exponential decline in factor levels but capped projected bleeds at the 5% level.
 For the pessimistic scenario a linear projected decline in factor levels was used.